Weather heats up as California fire inches toward Lake Tahoe - NewsBreak

 Flames churned through mountains just a few miles southwest of the Tahoe Basin, where thick smoke sent tourists packing at a time when summer vacations would be in full swing ahead of the Labor Day weekend.

 Triple-digit temperatures were possible and the extreme heat was expected to last several days, Lake said.
-A weather watch for critical fire conditions was issued for Monday and Tuesday at higher elevations across the Northern Sierra.
+A red flag warning for critical fire conditions was issued for Monday and Tuesday across the Northern Sierra.

 Crews working in rugged terrain scrambled to douse spot fires caused by erratic winds.